ning-2021/ning-2021/README.md

 - 💻 In addition to working on the project and learning Java, I'm also practicing Data Structures and Algorithms using Java: [DSA Practice](https://github.com/mathdsong/DSA_Practice_Dongning)
 - 👥 I also have experience working in groups.
 Here are group projects we have worked together on at Hack Reactor: [Baby Coin](https://github.com/babycoin-inc/babycoin) and [Comnhi](https://github.com/rpp2204-fec-lycheejelly/comnhi)

+### About me
+- 👩🏻‍💻 I have a passion working with machine learning and backend development
+- 🧮 Prior to my programming journey, I got my M.S. degree in Mathematics

 ### Github statistics
 <p align="left">